-The retirement system shall establish in the local bank no more than three accounts, which shall be as follows:
+The retirement system shall establish in the local bank no more than four accounts, which shall be as follows:

-- A depository account into which the receipts of the system shall be deposited daily. - A vendor account, from which all payments shall be made except payments for retirement and survivor benefits.
+- > A depository account into which the receipts of the system shall be deposited daily. - A vendor account, from which all payments shall be made except payments for retirement and survivor benefits.
 This shall be a zero balance account. - A benefit payroll account, from which all retirement and survivor benefits shall be paid.
-This shall be a zero balance account.
+This shall be a zero balance account. - A pooled funds account for the purpose of receiving and disbursing funds to and from private fund managers.